-On this page you can also download our Healthwalks Programme for Summer which is valid until the end of October 2017.
-There are 18 weekly regular Healthwalks, a calendar of special one-off and themed Healthwalks, and a separate 'Progression Walks' for those who want to try walks that are more challenging.
+On this page you can also download our Healthwalks Programme for Winter which is valid until the end of April 2020.
+There are 19 weekly regular Healthwalks, a calendar of special one-off and themed Healthwalks, and a separate 'Progression Walks' for those who want to try walks that are more challenging.

 (We have 18 weekly walks in locations across Brighton & Hove and the surrounding countryside.
 Please download the programme for full walk details & special walks & events.)

 Healthwalks is a great way for people of all ages and abilities, including those who have health conditions, to get more active.
 The walks start at under a mile in length on the flat, to more challenging countryside walks of 3 miles plus.
 There are regular walks on every day of the week, and a calendar of special one-off walks on everything from hedgehog spotting, to free tours of our local museums and art walks.
 The award-winning scheme has been providing walks all over the city for over 14 years and has helped thousands of local people to make new friends and improve their physical and mental health.
 All the walks are led by trained Volunteer Healthwalk Leaders who know the route and help everyone get the best out of their walk.
 Brighton & Hove Healthwalks is accredited by the national Walking for Health initiative.